mayasharma2110/Keep-Riding/README.md

 ### Frequent User Goals

 * As a frequent user, I want to check the lessons that are offered.
-* As a frequent user, I want to check the cost of the lessons offered and if there are any price increases or reductions.
+* As a frequent user, I want to check the cost of the lessons offered and see if there are any special offers.

 ## Strategy